Mexico’s Copper Canyon

 - Roundtrip motorcoach transportation

-- Pick-up/livery service
+- Roundtrip door-to-door livery service

-- 7 nights lodging
+- 8 nights lodging

 - Admissions as described